When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Lens Compatibility

 Most Canon DSLR lenses are cross-compatible, which means they can be installed on various Canon DSLRs.
-That said, ensure you check the camera’s lens compatibility details before buying to see if the camera will allow you to use multiple Canon DSLR lenses.
+That said, check the camera’s lens compatibility details before buying to see if the camera will allow you to use multiple Canon DSLR lenses.

 Viewfinder